UAE Condemns Houthis Attempted Drone Attack On Saudi Arabia - UrduPoint

 UAE Condemns Houthis' Attempted Drone Attack On Saudi Arabia

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 30th Mar, 2021) The UAE has strongly condemned and denounced the Iran-backed terrorist Houthi militia's systematic attempt to target civilians and civilian objects in Saudi Arabia with two explosive-laden drones, which were intercepted by the Coalition Forces.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 03rd Apr, 2021) The UAE has strongly condemned and denounced the Iran-backed terrorist Houthi militia's systematic attempt to target civilians and civilian objects on Khamis Mushit.in Saudi Arabia with two explosive-laden drones, which were intercepted by the Coalition Forces.

 In a statement released today by the Ministry of Foreign Affairs and International Cooperation, the UAE said the continuous terrorist attacks by the Houthi militia reflect its blatant disregard for the international community and all international laws and norms.